-Upon receiving the information/explanation from the Alleged Company (within the period mentioned in point 1.5 above), the Ethical Practices Sub Committee has 15 (fifteen) working days:
+Upon receiving the information/explanation from the Alleged Company (within the period mentioned in point 1.5 above), the Ethics & Compliance Task Force has 15 (fifteen) working days:

-- to review the explanation and information from Alleged Company; (i) - to conclude if the complaint is a violation of the Code; and (ii) - to send letter to the Alleged Company and the Complainant.
+- (i) to review the explanation and information from Alleged Company. - (ii) to conclude if the complaint is a violation of the Code; and - (iii) to send letter to the Alleged Company and the Complainant.